Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 From the Old Town to the Sandia Mountains and to seeing downtown from up in the sky in a balloon, Albuquerque is a city to experience.

 Other than the balloon festival, I hadn’t heard many positive things about Albuquerque but I was pleasantly surprised that I enjoyed it more than I thought.
-Santa Fe does get more attention overall for good reason but don’t dismiss all the great Albuquerque attractions to see!

-If you plan to visit during the International Balloon Festival then I would add another 3 days.
-That way you have a few days to attend the festival and in between, you can take a drive up to Santa Fe or nearby attractions.
-For more info on visiting Santa Fe, read my post here.
+That way you have a few days to attend the festival and in between, you can take a drive up and see the top Santa Fe attractions.

 Hotels In Albuquerque